MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## Deployment and management options

 You can deploy and manage OneDrive in many ways, but certain options make more sense in larger organizations than in smaller businesses and vice versa.
-For example, it likely wouldn’t make sense to have an enterprise management solution like Microsoft System Center Configuration Manager for a business that has just 10 employees.
+For example, it likely wouldn’t make sense to have an enterprise management solution like Microsoft Endpoint Configuration Manager for a business that has just 10 employees.
 Table 1 outlines the deployment and management tools typically used for small businesses, medium-sized businesses, and enterprises.

 > [!NOTE]
 > Keep in mind that an organization in one size category would probably incorporate additional options from other size categories.
 This table is not intended to exclusively identify a technology with a specific business size.